Kirk Smeaton railway station: A brief history of the Hull and Barnsley Railway

-The Hull Barnsley and West Riding Junction Railway and Dock Company was formed with the backing of Hull Corporation to break the monopoly on dock and rail traffic from Hull; it included a deep water dock (Alexandra Dock) to the east of Hull.
-The railway never reached Barnsley itself, terminating at Cudworth (junction with the Midland Railway) some four miles short having been vigorously opposed by the NER.
+The Hull, Barnsley and West Riding Junction Railway and Dock Company was formed, with the backing of Hull Corporation, to break the monopoly on dock and rail traffic from Hull; it included a deep water dock (Alexandra Dock) to the east of Hull.
+The railway never reached Barnsley itself, terminating at Cudworth (junction with the Midland Railway) some four miles short having been vigorously opposed by the North Eastern Railway.

 It was one of the last new main lines to be built.
 The construction cost was double the estimates, due in part to difficulties in cutting and tunnelling through unexpectedly hard chalk in the Yorkshire Wolds near Little Weighton.

 Although it was constructed primarily for goods traffic to and from the new dock and the South Yorkshire coalfields, fine villa-style passenger stations were provided, although passenger traffic was sparse.

-In 1905 the company name was shortened to the Hull and Barnsley Railway.
+In 1905, the company's name was shortened to the Hull and Barnsley Railway.
 It was absorbed into the NER on 1 April 1922.

+The line was gradually run down from the early 1930s with all passenger services ceasing in 1955.